Nyomax/alx-low_level_programming/0x00-hello_world/README.md

 This file preprocesses main c file
-Script 3 only compiles main c file
+2-assembler only compiles main c file
+3-name creates a cisfun file which is then saved on $CFILE